Ethra8/english-grows/README.md

 # STRUCTURE
 The site has been built using Django 5.1 in Python 3.12, and has the following structure:
-- The site contains five ***django apps*** (profiles, bag, checkout, home, individual_services) with multiple models, views, urls, and templates in each app.
+- **DJANGO APPS** : The site contains five ***django apps*** (profiles, bag, checkout, home, individual_services) with multiple models, views, urls, and templates in each app.
 Please check the code for further details.
-- You can , and check the ***requirements.txt*** to know all the modules and their correspondent versions.
+- **MODULES** : Please refer to the ***requirements.txt*** file to check all the modules used for the development of this site, and their correspondent versions.
+- **DATABASE** : PostgreSQL database has been used for this project.
+- **STORAGE** : Static and media files have been stored in a AWS s3 bucket.

 # TESTING
 ## DEFECT TRACKING

 ### GITHUB ISSUES
 All issues have been solved, and closed in Github by the creator of this site.
 ## DEFECTS OF NOTE